Skip to content

 FormatBest ForStrengthsWeaknesses

-MarkdownAgent instructions, feature specs, planning docsLowest authoring difficulty; dominant standardNo schema enforcement; vagueness at scale
+MarkdownAgent instructions, feature specsLowest authoring friction; dominant standardNo schema enforcement

-For most teams, the practical recommendation is simple: write the spec body in Markdown, define API contracts in YAML (OpenAPI), embed data schemas as Zod or JSON Schema code blocks, and express acceptance criteria as Given/When/Then scenarios or input/output tables.
+For most teams: write the spec body in Markdown, define API contracts in YAML (OpenAPI), embed data schemas as Zod or JSON Schema code blocks, and express acceptance criteria as Given/When/Then scenarios or input/output tables.

-Validation checks whether the spec is complete enough to regenerate behavior, not just code.
-Before handing a spec to an agent, run it through this checklist.
-Each item addresses a documented failure mode.
+Before handing a spec to an agent, run it through this diagnostic framework.
+Each item addresses a documented failure mode from multi-agent failure taxonomies.

-• Objective states a single, clear goal (no compound features)
+• The objective states a single, clear goal (no compound features)

 • Tech stack lists exact frameworks and versions